Low Head Dam Safety

 Be Dam Aware

-Low head dams are common on rivers, providing a controlled flow within communities.
-Found on rivers and streams across the country, these dams are small but powerful reminders of America’s industrial and agricultural roots.
-Typically less than 15 feet tall, these dams were originally built to serve local needs—providing water for irrigation, powering mills and factories, supporting navigation, or maintaining water supplies.
+Thousands of low head dams have been built on rivers across the country.
+Typically less than 15 feet tall, these dams were originally built to serve local needs such as providing water for irrigation, powering mills and factories, supporting navigation, or maintaining water supplies.
 Low head dams were originally constructed to serve practical and economic needs during a time when rivers were critical to local industry and agriculture.
 Today, many of these dams remain in place, outdated and unneeded, even as the industries they once supported have long since moved on or changed.

-While low head dams can still serve useful purposes in some areas, they are public safety hazards that have claimed more than 1,400 lives.
-Low head dams—sometimes called “drowning machines”—can create dangerous, recirculating currents that trap and kill swimmers, paddlers, and rescuers.
-In addition to safety risks, they block fish migration, starve downstream ecosystems of critical sediment, and disrupt the natural flow of rivers.
+In addition to safety risks, these dams block fish migration, starve downstream ecosystems of critical sediment, and disrupt the natural flow of rivers.
 Across the country, communities are finding common ground in rethinking the future of these outdated structures, which has led to more and more of these structures being removed each year.
 As we’ve seen in successful dam removals nationwide, when rivers are restored, everyone benefits—from local economies to ecosystems and from recreational users to future generations.

 What is a low head dam?

 A low head dam is a human-made structure that spans the full width of a river and is designed to allow water to continuously flow over it.
-These dams are typically less than 25 feet high and don’t provide flood control.
+These dams are typically less than 25 feet high and are not designed to provide flood control.

 Are low head dams Dangerous?

-Lowhead dams are very dangerous.
+Low head dams are deceptively dangerous.
 They should be avoided at all costs by river recreators, no matter what the river level is.
 Low head dams earned the nickname “drowning machines” because they create a recirculating washing machine-like feature at the base of the dam that does not allow people to swim out of it.
-These features are called hydraulics and they can trap and kill river users.
-More than 1,400 people have died at low head dams across the country.

 Low Head Dam Hydraulics